ellysh/video-game-bots/InGameBots/example.md

 JNE SHORT 03668DFA
 MOV DWORD PTR DS:[ESI+1BC],EBX
 ```
 All these operations look like a fields of the object processing, where "1B8" and "1BC" values define the offsets of fields from the object's starting address.
 When you scroll down this disassembling listing, you will find similar operations with the object's fields.
-It allows us to conclude that start address of the player character's object equals to ESI register, i.e., 04FC0000.
+It allows us to conclude that start address of the player character's object equals to ESI register, i.e. 04FC0000.

-We can calculate an offset of the life value from the start address of the character's object:
+We can calculate an offset of the life parameter from the start address of the character's object:
 ```
 04FC0490 - 04FC0000 = 0x490
 ```
 It is equal to 490 in hexadecimal.
 Next question, how our bot will find a start address of the character's object?
-We have determined, that the owning segment of the object has special "unknown" type.
-Also the segment has 80000 byte size in hex and these flags: `MEM_PRIVATE`, `MEM_COMMIT` and `PAGE_READWRITE`.
+We have determined, that the owning segment of the object has a special "unknown" type.
+Also the segment has 80000 byte size in hex and it has these flags: `MEM_PRIVATE`, `MEM_COMMIT` and `PAGE_READWRITE`.
 There are a minimum ten other segments that have the same byte size and flags.
 It means, that we cannot find the necessary segment by traversing them.

 Let us look at the first bytes of the character's object:
 ```